pmunar/pyWRF/docs/_build/html/_sources/setup.rst.txt

 The steps you need to do are:

 * Install and compile WRF
+* Install or check for a Python installation in your system
 * Install or check for installation of needed Python libraries
 * Install pyWRF